How a World War II general survived being hit in the head by a katana

 During the fighting, McIlhenny surprised the officer in his position, forcing the enemy officer to grab whatever weapon was closest at hand.
 It happened to be his katana sword.
 The enemy quickly grabbed up the sword and struck the American with a fierce blow to the head.
 Unfortunately for the Japanese, the sword was still in its scabbard.

 The blow was so harsh and fast that it left an indentation on McIlhenny’s helmet.
 As he fell from a blow so intense, McIlhenny shot the enemy commander, killing him.
-When McIlhenny woke up, he found he was still alive, on a stretcher, with the sword – and his dented helmet – with him.
+When McIlhenny woke up, he found he was still alive, on a stretcher, with the katana – and his dented helmet – with him.

 McIlhenny’s helmet and the enemy officer’s sword have been preserved since the end of the war and can now be seen at the National World War II Museum in New Orleans, Louisiana.
 McIlhenny received a promotion for his actions at Guadalcanal, but his injuries weren’t a ticket home.